-RDBMS : By default if you don't specify the JOIN to some related object in the FROM clause and instead navigate through a 1-1/N-1 relation like "a.owner" then it will join using INNER JOIN.
-You can change this default by specifying the persistence property (to apply to all queries) or query hint datanucleus.query.jpql.navigationJoinType and set it to either INNERJOIN or LEFTOUTERJOIN.
-You can also set the default for the filter only using the persistence property(to apply to all queries) or query hint datanucleus.query.jpql.navigationJoinTypeForFilter and set it to either INNERJOIN or LEFTOUTERJOIN or LEFTOUTERJOIN.
+RDBMS: By default if you don't specify the JOIN to some related object in the FROM clause and instead navigate through a 1-1/N-1 relation like "a.owner" then it will join using INNER JOIN.
+You can change this default by specifying the persistence property (to apply to all queries) or query extension datanucleus.query.jpql.navigationJoinType and set it to either "INNERJOIN" or "LEFTOUTERJOIN".
+You can also set the default for the filter only using the persistence property(to apply to all queries) or query extension datanucleus.query.jpql.navigationJoinTypeForFilter and set it to either "INNERJOIN" or "LEFTOUTERJOIN".